John Wiley & Sons (NYSE:WLY) Issues FY 2023 Earnings Guidance

 John Wiley & Sons (NYSE:WLY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $3.70-$4.05 for the period, compared to the consensus earnings per share estimate of $3.85.
+The company provided earnings per share (EPS) guidance of $3.70-$4.05 for the period, compared to the consensus estimate of $3.85.
 The company issued revenue guidance of $2.13 billion-$2.17 billion, compared to the consensus revenue estimate of $2.14 billion.

-A number of analysts have commented on WLY shares.
-CJS Securities raised John Wiley & Sons from a market perform rating to an outperform rating in a report on Thursday, September 8th.
-TheStreet lowered John Wiley & Sons from a b rating to a c rating in a report on Wednesday, September 7th.
+Several equities research analysts have recently commented on the company.
+CJS Securities upgraded John Wiley & Sons from a market perform rating to an outperform rating in a research note on Thursday, September 8th.
+TheStreet cut John Wiley & Sons from a b rating to a c rating in a research report on Wednesday, September 7th.

 John Wiley & Sons Dividend Announcement